jowo-io/next-auth-pubkey/README.md

    * @param {object} storage
    *
    * pubkey auth flows require that a callback be triggered
    * part of the authentication flow.
-So, we require session storage to
+So, storage is required to
    * persist some data and ensure it's available when the callback is triggered.
    * Data can be stored in a medium of your choice.
    *